 - a greater sense of confidence

-- increased skills and knowledge
+- increased diversity in skills and knowledge

 - a higher sense of autonomy and responsibility

 - ability to develop innovation and flexibility (in response to limited access to some equipment and resources)

 - opportunity to learn about different cultural groups and gain an understanding of cultural safety.